 Employer’s Liability Insurance

 This insurance is critical to project your business.
-When dealing with people you never know what you might encounter and as result, good liability insurance is key.
-These are usually low cost and often bundled with any public liability insurance you may have.
+When hiring employees you never know what you might encounter and as result, good liability insurance is key.
+Low cost and often bundled with any public liability insurance you may have.
 It would be our advice to dig out your current insurer and give them call.

 As a side note, all of our clients gain access to completely free employment law advice, provided by our network of specialists, which means hopefully they will reduce their chances of ever needing to claim!